Overlooking the Manifestation?My friend Melanie Bates has a theory that we already have what we want (to some degree or other) …

 So the day passes, and later that night I catch up on emails.

-And I read that note from the guy I’m trying not to pay attention to.
+And I read the full note from the guy I’m trying not to pay attention to.
 The guy who is excited to be part of this transport and can’t wait to meet the puppies.

 I notice he has the same name as my ex.
 (Seriously, you just don’t see guys in this gig every day!)